nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 # Remote kernels via kernel gateways

 In addition to managing local kernels and connecting to them over ZeroMQ, Hydrogen is also able to connect to Jupyter Notebook (or Jupyter Kernel Gateway) servers.
-This is most useful for running code remotely (e.g. in the cloud).
+This is most useful for running code remotely (e.g. in the cloud), or in a Docker container running locally.

 To connect to a server, you must first add the connection information to the Hydrogen `gateways` setting.
 An example settings entry might be: